Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Abstract

 \section{Abstract}

-For $d \ge 2$ and all $q\geq q_{0}(d)$ we give an efficient algorithm to approximately sample from the $q$-state ferromagnetic Potts and random cluster models on the torus $(\Z / n \Z )^d$ for any inverse temperature $\beta\geq 0$.
-This stands in contrast to Markov chain mixing time results: the Glauber dynamics mix slowly at and below the critical temperature, and the Swendsen--Wang dynamics mix slowly at the critical temperature.
-We also provide an efficient algorithm (an FPRAS) for approximating the partition functions of these models.
+For $d \ge 2$ and all $q\geq q_{0}(d)$ we give an efficient algorithm to approximately sample from the $q$-state ferromagnetic Potts and random cluster models on finite tori $(\Z / n \Z )^d$ for any inverse temperature $\beta\geq 0$.
+This shows that the physical phase transition of the Potts model presents no algorithmic barrier to efficient sampling, and stands in contrast to Markov chain mixing time results: the Glauber dynamics mix slowly at and below the critical temperature, and the Swendsen--Wang dynamics mix slowly at the critical temperature.
+We also provide an efficient algorithm (an FPRAS) for approximating the partition functions of these models at all temperatures.

 Our algorithms are based on representing the random cluster model as a contour model using Pirogov--Sinai theory, and then computing an accurate approximation of the logarithm of the partition function by inductively truncating the resulting cluster expansion.
-The main innovation of our approach is an algorithmic treatment of unstable ground states; this is essential for our algorithms to apply to all inverse temperatures $\beta$.
+The main innovation of our approach is an algorithmic treatment of unstable ground states, which is essential for our algorithms to apply to all inverse temperatures $\beta$.
 By treating unstable ground states our work gives a general template for converting probabilistic applications of Pirogov--Sinai theory to efficient algorithms.